Compare 20+ online undergraduate degrees

-This degree program is offered by OSU's College of Public Health and Human Sciences and delivered online by OSU Ecampus.
+This degree program is offered by OSU's College of Public Health and Human Sciences (CPHHS) and delivered online by OSU Ecampus.
 The CPHHS is accredited by the Council on Education for Public Health (CEPH).

 - OSU is regionally accredited by the Northwest Commission on Colleges and Universities.